 This Jake and the Neverland Pirates birthday party was so much fun to plan and put together.
 It’s been Pinned so many times since we first shared it a few years ago!
 Hope you enjoy another look at it!

 Pinterest was a great resource for putting together some fun ideas for this Jake party–I’m willing to put in a little time and use whatever talents I have to make a party special, and it helps keep me from throwing down tons of money.
 I try to focus my time and energy on things that the kids will get a kick out of, since they’re the reason for the party!

-That being said, I found and adapted several ideas that could be used for a Jake party, and many of them could be tweaked to go with another party theme.
+I found and adapted several ideas that could be used for a Jake party, and many of them could be tweaked to go with another party theme.
 There were some hits and misses in this party, but all that mattered was that my little guy and his friends had a great time (and it didn’t cost a fortune–yay!).
-So here it is: the good, the bad, and the ugly of our little adventure into Neverland, along with links to the sites I found through Pinterest that inspired me:
+So here it is: the good, the bad, and the ugly of our little adventure into Neverland, along with links to the Pins that inspired me:

 Scavenger Hunt: I’m not one for planning tons of activities at birthday parties, since it always seems like I’m interrupting happily-playing children to stick to the party agenda.
 I’m also not big on treat bags, since they either cost a ton to fill, or they’re filled with trinkets that end up strewn across the house.
 So for this party, we settled on one activity.
 The kids decorated white paper bags with pirate stickers (3 sticker booklets from Pat Catan’s at $1 each, and I used some of the stickers for decorations too).